 Travellers coming from the airport can pick up a free ticket for transport into the city centre from the machine in the baggage claim area.

-The fare is shown on the meter, which includes a tip and VAT (rates rise at night and on Sundays and holidays).
+The fare is shown on the meter, which includes VAT and may already include a tip (rates rise at night and on Sundays and holidays).

 The roads in Geneva are good.
 There are speed limits on narrow sections of road, such as in the Old Town.
 White markings with a meter signify pay to park for a limited period of time, while white markings without a meter signify free parking for unlimited time.
-Blue markings indicate free parking for a limited time with a parking disk and red markings indicate 15 minutes of parking with a disk too.
+Blue markings indicate free parking for a limited time with a parking disk.
 You can obtain parking disks from police stations.
 Once in possession of this disk, parking is free of charge in designated zones.

-If you're driving outside Geneva and want to use the motorways, you'll need to buy a vignette (sticker) to attach to your windscreen, available from post offices and petrol stations.
+If you're driving outside Geneva and want to use the motorways, you'll need to buy a vignette (sticker) to attach to your windscreen, available online switzerlandtravelcentre.co.uk or at the border.
 All hire cars come with this included.

 You can hire cars at the airport, railway station and hotels.
 A national driving licence and credit card are required.
 Drivers must be at least 20 years old.

-Rental bikes are available from Rentabike (tel: +41 41 925 1170; www.rentabike.ch) at Cornavin railway station.
-Alternatively, take advantage of four hours of free cycle rental with Genève Roule (tel: (022) 740 1415; www.geneveroule.ch), which has several locations open throughout the city centre between April and October.
+Rental bikes are available from Rentabike (tel: +41 41 925 1170; www.rentabike.ch) at Cornavin railway station or Genève Roule (tel: +41 22 740 1415; www.geneveroule.ch), which has several locations open throughout the city centre between April and October.
 To hire, cyclists must show ID and leave a small deposit.